-Education and training are especially important as low-paying jobs continue to disappear, as noted earlier in the report.
-Whereas 40% of all jobs were in low-skilled occupations in 1987, that figure is estimated to fall to 27% in the year 2000.
-Compare this to high-skilled jobs, which constituted 24% of the job market in 1987, but are predicted to rise to 41% by 2000.49 Currently, the lowest ranking production workers at Intel's wafer fabrication factories have at least an Associate's degree.50
+Education and training are especially important as low-skilled jobs continue to disappear, as noted earlier in the report.
+Whereas 40% of all jobs were in lowskilled occupations in 1987, that figure is estimated to fall to 27% in the year 2000.
+Compare this to highskilled jobs, which constituted 24% of the job market in 1987, but are predicted to rise to 41% by 2000.51 Currently, the lowest ranking production workers at Intel's wafer fabrication factories have at least an Associate's degree.52